Circular society

 Recycling of Used Plastics

-In April 2023, we decided to invest in oil chemical recycling equipment that uses used plastic as raw material.
-We have established Chemical Recycle Japan Co., Ltd. (hereinafter referred to as CRJ), a joint venture with Kankyo Energy Co., Ltd., which has been working jointly to establish technology for oil converting equipment, to produce produced oil from used plastics.
-We aim to start commercial operations.
+In April 2023, we decided to invest in an oil-making chemical recycling facility that uses used plastics as a raw material.
+We have established Chemical Recycle Japan Co., Ltd. (hereinafter referred to as CRJ), a joint venture with Environmental Energy Co., Ltd., with whom we have been working together to establish oil-making equipment technology, to produce refined oil from used plastics, with the aim of starting commercial operations in fiscal 2025.

-CRJ will use its proprietary technology to produce oil from the collected used plastic, and we will produce "renewable chemicals" as an alternative material to crude oil.
-By producing plastic products using these "renewable chemicals" as raw materials, we realize Resources circulation.
-After establishing a business model in the area adjacent to Chiba Complex, we plan to install oil converting equipment at other group Refineries/Complexes, and move forward with large-scale business development targeting used plastics nationwide.
+CRJ will use its proprietary technology to produce refined oil from the collected used plastics, which will then be used to produce "renewable chemicals" as an alternative to crude oil.
+Resources circulation will be achieved by producing plastic products using these "renewable chemicals" as raw materials.
+After establishing a business model in the area adjacent to Chiba Complex, the company plans to install oil-refining equipment at other group Refineries/Complexes, and to expand the business to a large scale targeting used plastics nationwide.

 Supporting Gunpla through chemical recycling